VTC Board

 National Coordinator

-Charged with overseeing the VTC, coordinating its activities, and liaising with the NSS.
-Ron has been a vertical caver for 38 years with 13 years of professional experience as an instructor and consultant in vertical rope techniques, technical rope rescue, and industrial rope access (currently certified as a SPRAT Level III Rope Access Technician).
+Charged with overseeing VTC, coordinating its activities, and liaising with the National Speleological Society (NSS).
+Ron has been a vertical caver for 38 years with 13 years of professional experience as an instructor and consultant in vertical rope techniques, technical rope rescue, and industrial rope access (currently certified as a Society of Professional Rope Access Technicians (SPRAT) Level III Rope Access Technician).
 He has served as an active member of the Chattanooga-Hamilton County cave/cliff rescue team since 2007 (and as a director since 2020), and is a former director, chair, and secretary of the Southeastern Cave Conservancy.

 Jenny Tison